ialbert/bio/README.md

     make build_tests

-The latter build command will automatically generate a Python test for each line in the script that checks that the command works and that the output matches the expected output.
+The latter command will automatically generate a Python test for each line in the master script.
+The automatically generated test will verify that the command is operational and that the output matches the expectations.